Medusa (DC Comics): Modern Age of Comic Books

 Medusa then attacked a celebration dinner at the White House, turning several civilians to stone and battling Wonder Woman.
 Though both combatants were evenly matched, Medusa fled to attack Wonder Woman's embassy.
 Wonder Woman chased the Gorgon back to the embassy and continued battling, resulting in the death of one of Diana's aides' sons, Martin, as he looked into Medusa's eyes.
 Enraged, Diana beat Medusa to near death.
 Medusa called out to Ares, and he ended the fight, teleporting Medusa to safety in preparation for her challenge against Wonder Woman.

 While preparing for the challenge, Medusa's sisters and Circe planned to broadcast Medusa's face on camera, which would end up transforming any viewers into stone.
 At Yankee Stadium, Wonder Woman confronted Medusa.
 After a lengthy battle, Wonder Woman blinded herself with the venom of Medusa's snakes, and continued to battle the gorgon blind.
 One swift motion of her ax ended Medusa's life, killing her.
 Minutes later, Pegasus was born from Medusa's blood.
 Ares grabbed Medusa's head and promised to return it to Athena.

 Wonder Woman later used Medusa's head to kill the hundred-armed Briareos, who had been serving as Zeus's champion.

 When Wonder Woman, Wonder Girl, and the Minotaur Ferdinand were sent by Athena to the Underworld to rescue Hermes, Medusa's spirit ambushed Wonder Woman.
 The battle was interrupted when Ares appeared and teleported Medusa away so that he could speak to the amazon.

 During Odyssey, The Morrigan came into ownership of Medusa's head.
 Two unsuspecting men working for the Morrigan were turned to stone by looking at the head.
 When Anann and Bellona found the statues, Anann decided to use Medusa's tears to transform the pair into Cernunnos and Minotaur.

 The New 52

 In the New 52 reboot of DC's continuity, Medusa is first thought to be a criminal organization consisting of urban legend-themed supervillains, many of which have battled Batwoman.
-It is eventually revealed that Medusa is the Queen of Monsters, and that she's broken free of her imprisonment on Paradise Island.
-Batwoman teamed up with Wonder Woman to face off against Medusa's mythological army.
-They discovered from Medusa's son Pegasus that she has taken residence in Gotham City.
-Medusa also transformed Killer Croc into the Hydra.
-Medusa soon after revealed her plan to summon her mother Ceto.

-During the final battle with Medusa, Batwoman managed to use a shard of Bloody Mary's destroyed body to force Medusa to look at her own reflection.
-Medusa turned into stone, and was soon after shattered by Batwoman.
-Ceto, who had been summoned by Medusa, changed shape from a monstrous creature to a humanoid woman, and mourned her daughter Medusa.
+It is eventually revealed that Medusa is the Queen of Monsters, and was formerly imprisoned on Paradise Island.
+Eventually, Batwoman uses a shard of Bloody Mary's destroyed body to force Medusa to look at her own reflection.
+Medusa is petrified and shattered by Batwoman.